nosana-ci/docs.nosana.io/docs/tokenomics/utility.md

 In addition, the Nosana platform will be open source itself.
 Nosana runs any  CI/CD pipeline openly and transparently.

-::: details
-Open source is all around us,
-and the most reliable software is open source.
+::: tip Open source is all around us, and the most reliable software is open source.

 A main principle of open-source software development is peer production,